DataDog/integrations-core/snowflake/README.md

 This check monitors [Snowflake][1] through the Datadog Agent.
 Snowflake is a SaaS-analytic data warehouse and runs completely on cloud infrastructure.
 This integration monitors credit, billing, and storage usage, query history, and more.

+**NOTE**: Metrics are collected via queries to Snowflake.
+Queries from the integration are billable by Snowflake.

 ## Setup

 Follow the instructions below to install and configure this check for an Agent running on a host.
-For containerized environments, see the [Autodiscovery Integration Templates][2] for guidance on applying these instructions.

 ### Installation